 Hear my conversation with Dr. Bones and Nurse Amy by listening to DestinySurvival Radio for February 13, 2014.
 (Right click to download.)
 We had a fascinating and wide ranging discussion.
 Joe and Amy are passionate about equipping preppers with knowledge to deal with medical situations when help is not on the way and when today’s medical technology isn’t readily available.
 Their book is an excellent tool toward that end.

-Find hundreds of articles, and order The Survival Medicine Handbook, at www.doomandbloom.net.
+Find hundreds of articles at www.doomandbloom.net.
 They do a weekly podcast, which you can access from their site.
 They’re also on YouTube and are active on Facebook and Twitter.
 As if that weren’t enough, they participate in a number of prepper related conferences around the country as well.
 You might get to see them in person sometime.

 If history of medicine interests you, check out a review I wrote here about a book on frontier medicine in the U.S.